 Your total contribution for the year can be made in one or more payments at any time up to your tax-filing deadline, without extensions.
 (This is generally April 15) However, if you wish to have your contribution between January 1 and July 15 treated for the preceding taxable year, you must take one of these steps to notify UMB, so that UMB can report it correctly to the IRS:

 Let your employer know that you would like your payroll deduction applied to the prior year.

 Provide written notification to UMB requesting that a contribution be applied to the prior year.

-In the absence of one of these three steps, all contributions from January 1 through July 15 will be treated as contributions for the 2019 taxable year.
+In the absence of one of these three steps, all contributions from January 1 through July 15 will be treated as contributions for the current taxable year.

 Contributions are only accepted in the form of cash.
 Cash Payments can be in the form of a check, online contribution or employer contribution.
 No other forms of payment (such as stocks or property) are accepted for HSA contributions.

 UMB provides several convenient options for making one-time or recurring contributions to your HSA.

 Payroll Deduction If you enrolled in your HSA as part of your employer’s benefit plan, you may have the option of signing up for payroll deductions.
 For most people, these contributions are deducted from your paycheck before federal, state and FICA (Medicare and Social Security taxes) are withheld.
 This contribution option provides you the greatest tax advantage, and you won’t have to wait until you file your income tax return to get the savings.
 Also, this is the only method that allows you to save on employment taxes, as you won’t pay FICA (5.65 percent in 2012) on your contributions.
 Unlike an FSA, you may start, stop or change your payroll deduction amount during the year, should your personal finances change.
 See your employer to find out how to sign up for payroll deductions or to change your current payroll deduction amount.